 Describe your marketing tactics

-After you have developed your marketing plan, you need to describe the tactics you'll use to successfully achieve your marketing strategy.
+As part of your marketing plan, you need to describe the tactics you'll use to successfully achieve your marketing strategy.
 Remember, your tactics should focus your marketing on the 7 factors that address the needs and wants of your customers: product, price, promotion, place, people, process and physical evidence.

 Good marketing tactics will address all 7 of these factors in a campaign.
 Some experts recommend that you also consider other factors, including the packaging of your product, the efficiency of your processes and the quality of presentation of your service or product (i.e. the cleanliness and friendliness of your shopfront).